-How to Be Human Enough To… see yourself as others see you.
+How to Be Human Enough To… learn to fly on broken wings

 A collection of poems inspired by Dumfries and a quote from To A Louse by Burns on seeing ourself as others see us.